NiklasVesper/ImagingCytometryTools/README.md

 The foundation the analysis is a CellProfiler pipeline with Cellpose as a plugin:
 (https://github.com/CellProfiler/CellProfiler-plugins/tree/master)

 One of the main problems of tissue data analysis is the segmentation of cells.
-Generalist segmaentation algorithms
+Generalist segmentation algorithms like Cellpose and Deepcell significantly improved on that, but these algorithms only allow cellular segmentation.

 The main advantage of this analysis is that it allowes the user to generate subcellular information out of the cellular segmentation made by Cellpose.